 The award has reinvigorated communities with a new sense of pride, accomplishment and teamwork.
 People often say they learned more about the great work taking place in their community because of the application process than they ever imagined.

 Winning the All-America City Award raises the profile of local efforts and puts communities on a national stage.
 Winners join an elite network of communities that can proudly call themselves an All-America City.
 And once a community wins, it’s always an All-America City.
 We hear regularly about communities that still celebrate and take pride in winning even after 40 years or more.

 The All-America City Awards brings together communities from across the country and provides an opportunity for innovative leaders and passionate residents to connect with and learn from their peers.
 The Award shines a light on communities that are working to tackle tough issues and lifts these places up for national recognition.

 Winning ‘helped us land a BIG project in the midst of major economic recession.
 IBM located their first data center in 10-15 years in downtown Dubuque and created 1,300 new jobs with an annual payroll of $58 million!
 This is a testament to what the All-America City Award stands for in terms of a community’s can-do spirit’ Cynthia Steinhauser, former Assistant City Manager Dubuque, IA.

-Teams of residents, including young people, nonprofit, business and government leader from communities across the country meet for three days.
+Teams of residents, including young people, nonprofit, business and government leader from communities across the country meet to represent their communities and share ideas.
 Throughout the event, these teams connect and share insights with peers, learn from national thought leaders and present the story of their work to a jury of nationally recognized civic leaders.
 This transformational experience equips, inspires and supports leaders and communities to achieve more than they ever believed possible.How to Apply